2019 Helmholtz AI project call is closed

 The 2019 Helmholtz AI project call is now closed.
 Thank you to all those who sent their proposals!
 In case of questions please contact projectsnoSp@firstname.lastname@example.org.

-The 2020 Helmholtz AI project call will soon be announced.
+The 2020 Helmholtz AI project call is now closed.
+The selected projects will soon be announced.
 Subscribe to our newsletter to get updates!

 2019 Helmholtz AI projects

 The following 19 projects will receive funding of up to 400,000 euros each over a total funding period of two to three years.